webex/webex-js-sdk/README.md

 ### Modular Modules

-Modular modules are an alternative to using a unified module, and require a greater understanding of how the modulars are architected in order to consume them appropriately. these modules are typically consumed as **dependencies** of another project and can be installed by performing the following commands:
+Modular modules are an alternative to using a unified module, and require a greater understanding of how the modules are architected in order to consume them appropriately.
+These modules are typically consumed as **dependencies** of another project and can be installed by performing the following commands:

 ```bash
 # using NPM